wp-blocks/make-pot/README.md

 	}
 ```

+The make-pot command does not need any arguments, it will parse the required data from the plugin file (the one in the root directory with the same name of the folder) or the theme.json/theme css file in the case of themes.
+So what you should check before running the command is to have all the WordPress and Node.js required data/metadata in place, nothing else.
+Anyway, the command can be customized if you need, let's see some examples:

 #### Using `make-pot` include and exclude files
 We use glob module to include and exclude files. please check [glob](https://github.com/isaacs/node-glob)